Truck overturns at Lincoln Tunnel, snarling holiday traffic in New York and New Jersey

 Breaking News Emails

-An overturned truck on Route 495 in Union City near the Lincoln Tunnel in New Jersey has caused a number of injuries and led to major traffic delays on one of the busiest travel days of the summer.
+A garbage truck rolled off an overpass onto Route 495 in Union City, New Jersey, on Wednesday, leaving one person in critical condition, several others injuredor and causing major traffic delays near the Lincoln Tunnel.

+The Union City Department of Public Works truck toppled off the Palisade Avenue overpass onto Route 495 westbound shortly after 1 p.m., authorities said.
+When the truck rolled off the overpass, it rammed into several cars, NBC New York reported.

-The Hudson County Prosecutor's Office said it is still assessing the number of injuries, but can confirm one individual is in critical condition.
+The Hudson County Prosecutor's Office, whose regional collision unit is investigating the crash, said it is still assessing the total number of injuries, but can confirm one individual is in critical condition.
 There were no fatalities reported.

-A Union City Department of Public Works truck toppled off of Palisade Avenue overpass onto Route 495 westbound, shortly after 1 p.m., authorities said.

 Hoboken Chief of Police Ken Ferrante tweeted, "Due to major traffic crash on Route 495 in Union City, 495 is closed in both directions until further notice.
 Expect heavy delays in the north end of @CityofHoboken on the heaviest travel day of the summer. @HobokenPD Traffic bureau is heading to north end to start traffic duty."